Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

 - Since this project is going to be quite large, we're going to separate it into different folders.
 There are a few ways you can structure your project, if you choose a different folder structure to this one, just make sure you stay consistent so you don't get confused!
 Create a folder now to hold all our 'routes', and a **.js** file inside for 'user', or 'userRoutes'.
 This is where we're going to define all the end-points that will affect the documents held in our 'users' collection over on MongoDB.

-- In our routes file we're going to use Express' [**express.Router**](https://expressjs.com/en/guide/routing.html).
+- In our userRoutes.js file we're going to use Express' [**express.Router**](https://expressjs.com/en/guide/routing.html).
 According to the documentation: this creates a modular, mountable route handler.
-A Router instance is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.
+A **Router Instance** is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.

-- Use this router instance to set up a test 'get' route.
+- Use this Router Instance to set up a test 'get' route.
 Make sure to also export the router instance:

 ```js
 import express from 'express'